dj1ch/minigotchi-ESP32/INSTALL.md

   - `AsyncTCP`
   - Remove/uninstall/modify your screen library depending on your display for `Config::screen` below, some of these dependencies may have already been installed previously.
   - Sometimes the repository owner of certain libraries may require you to install it a certain way, be sure to follow their guides if needed/included.
+  - Keep in mind if `disp` is set to `0` in `config.h` then you won't need to install screen libraries at the cost of no screen being used

 | `SSD1306`                                                                  | `WEMOS_OLED_SHIELD`                                                        | `CYD`                                                                                                                                                                 | `T_DISPLAY_S3`                                                                                                                                                                                                                                                                                               | Any `M5`\* board                                 | `SSD1305`                  | `IDEASPARK_SSD1306`        | `SH1106`                   |
 | -------------------------------------------------------------------------- | -------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------ | -------------------------- | -------------------------- | -------------------------- |